KrishnakumarRukmangathan/KrishnakumarRukmangathan/README.md

 - 👋 Hi, I’m @KrishnakumarRukmangathan
-- 👀 I’m interested in anything that moves data!
+- 👀 I’m interested in anything that involves movement or processing of data!
-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning Azure Data Movement technolgies.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything that I can assist!
-- 📫 How to reach me ...
+- 📫 How to reach me @krishnakumr@gmail.com or @krirukm@microsoft.com

+Blogs:
+https://docs.microsoft.com/en-us/archive/blogs/dataaccesstechnologies/ - Several blogs written here
+https://techcommunity.microsoft.com/t5/sql-server-support/bg-p/SQLServerSupport - Search for my name here :)

 <!---
 KrishnakumarRukmangathan/KrishnakumarRukmangathan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.